 Community Living.
-To promote healthy relationships, brothers sit, eat, pray, worship, study, travel and relax with one another.
+To • promote healthy relationships, brothers sit, eat, pray, worship, study, travel and relax with one another.
 Likewise sisters sit, eat, pray, worship, study, travel and relax with one another.

 - a.
 Food and drink are welcome in the kitchen/dining room/outdoor area of each residential living facility.
-Students are expected to clean up after using such areas.

-- b.
-Students may keep

-personal food items

-in an area of the
+Students are expected to clean up after using such areas. - b.
+Students may keep personal food items in an area of the residential living facility established by the Residential Co - by the Residential Coordinator.c.
+Unmarked food items are available for community consumption. - d.

-residential living

-facility established

-by the Residential Coordinator.

-- Unmarked food items are available for community consumption.

-- d.
 Students are expected to attend scheduled lunches.
 Students should arrive at meals neat, clean, and decent in appearance.
-The Residential Coordinator may excuse a student from a meal
+The Residential Coordinator may excuse a student from a meal if an extenuating circumstance is discussed in advance of the meal.